 “Look at the carpet,” Pat said, pointing his pudgy gloved hand to the floor.
 “It’s melted.
 These apartments are built with flame-retardant carpet.
 It’s designed to melt itself out, not burn.”

-“Oh,” Emily said, hearing herself sound partly fascinated and partly disappointed.
+“Oh,” Emily said again, hearing herself sound partly fascinated and partly disappointed.

 “Fucker tried to set the body on fire, and burn the place down to cover shit up, but just ended up melting the damn carpet.
 Her body didn’t even burn that much.”
 Pat shook his head as though he was rolling his eyes the way an old redneck cop would.
 “Dumb shit,” he said again.